Bueng Kan: 4 Awesome Things To Do

 To us, Phu Sing Gate was nothing special or really out of the ordinary – especially after the grandeur of Three Whale Rock.
 And since we felt a bit underwhelmed, we wandered around the area and stumbled upon a nearby cliff face with a picturesque panoramic view (to get there, just follow the dirt path to the left of Phu Sing Gate).

 The last attraction in Phu Sing Forestry Park is Sang Roi Bo which means “a hundred wells.”
-This porous-looking rock formation is a result of geological change and erosion by the wind and rain. he top of the mountain.
-Compared to the initial 1 km of trail, the rest of the hike was a breeze and we moved at a quick pace to reach the top – we wanted to beat the rain.
+This porous-looking rock formation is the natural result of geological change and erosion by the elements over millions of years.

 Considered to be Thailand’s most dangerous temple, Wat Phu Tok (วัดภูทอก) which literally translates to “lonely mountain” is not for the faint of heart.
-Out of all the temples we’ve visited in Thailand, Wat Phu Tok was hands-down the most thrilling – it’s awe-inspiring.
+Out of all the temples we’ve visited in Thailand, Wat Phu Tok was hands-down the most thrilling – it’s awe-inspiring to say the least.

 Open from 6:30am – 5:00pm, we recommend getting to Wat Phu Tok early to escape the heat.
 When we arrived at 6:26am, the sun was already blazing and quickly building up to its full oppression mode.
 By arriving early, we not only escaped the mid-day “heatfest” but we ended up being the only tourists exploring this majestic site.